aikosumarno/ACED/README.md

 ### Instructions for Grader:
 - You can generate the first required action related to the user story "adding multiple cards to a deck" by
-  1. Click on the "add new deck" button to create a new deck or if you want to add a new card to an existing deck by first clicking on the "load existing collection" button.
+  1. Click on the "load existing collection" button to see the available decks you want to add a card to.
   2. Then, you will see that new buttons beneath new decks are created.
      These buttons will redirect you to a new frame according to the deck name you have chosen.